Deep Graph Anomaly Detection: A Survey and New Perspectives

 \textbf{Disadvantages.} (i) The isolation measure operates on a continuous feature space, so its effectiveness relies on the learning of an expressive representation space. (ii) The heuristic of isolation is difficult to be incorporated into GNN-based representation learning, leading to less effective feature representations for the subsequent isolation mechanism.

-\textbf{Challenge Addressed.} The graph isolation measure can adapt traditional anomaly measures to GAD with the power of GNN-based representation learning (\textbf{C1}).
-The isolation mechanism is highly efficient, allowing good scalability to GAD on large graphs (\textbf{C2}).
+\textbf{Challenge Addressed.} This measure can adapt traditional anomaly measures to GAD with the power of GNN-based representation learning (\textbf{C1}).
+The isolation mechanism is highly efficient, allowing good scalability on large graphs (\textbf{C2}).